 For assistance with technical problems that prevent you from operating normally within the lab, you may contact Ross Classroom Support.

 For instruction or guidance on how to use the software, refer to the links at right.
 There are also many useful resources online that you may seek out.

 In addition, the Digital Media Commons provides a number of detailed workshops for free, and so does LS&A. Topics include "Introduction to iMovie," "Introduction to Final Cut Pro" and "Advanced Final Cut Pro."

 Are There Any Other Resources Like This on Campus?

-Okay, how'd you do that sweet green-screen effect in the introduction video?
+How'd you do that sweet green-screen effect in the introduction video (above)?

 Green-screening, or "chroma-keying" isn't as hard as you might think.
 Just record yourself in front of the green screen and open your clip in Final Cut Pro to add the "chroma key" filter, which allows you to select a color to remove from the video, allowing whatever is in the track beneath to show through.
-Watch this video to see how it's done.
+Watch this video to see how it is done.